AriFordsham/GHCWiki/internships.md

 Internship projects should have some research content, and ideally lead to a paper.
 It's not just hacking.

-To give you some idea, here are some past projects (in no particular order):
+To give you some idea, here are some past projects (in approximate date order):

 - \[2008\] Jost Berthold worked on parallel evaluation
 - \[2007\] Dan Licata implemented [view patterns](view-patterns)